Notion AI ChatGPT: Which AI assistant is right for your workflow in 2025?

 You would use ChatGPT when your task requires broad, external knowledge or creativity that isn't contained within your Notion workspace.
 This includes things like complex problem-solving, writing code, or doing deep research on topics your company doesn't have documents on.

-Neither tool is designed for specialized workflows like answering customer support tickets because they lack deep integration with helpdesk platforms like Zendesk or Intercom.
+Neither tool is designed for specialized workflows like answering customer support tickets because they lack deep integration with helpdesk platforms like Zendesk.
 They cannot be trained on your specific support history and are unable to take actions like tagging, routing, or escalating tickets correctly.

 That's a great way to look at it.
 Notion AI's primary value comes from its frictionless integration into your existing Notion workflow.
 ChatGPT's core strength is its immense, general-purpose intelligence and flexibility as a standalone conversational tool.